soctkoren/VrDesignProject/README.md

 The user not knowing what the start button did was not a good user experience.
 I will add further instructions so that the player knows what will happen when they hit start.
 Also I will slow down the movement speed.

+ACTION TAKEN: I lowered the speed of the player.
+I also added subtitle instructions on the fact the the player will be moving foward when they hit start.

 [After User Test Video](https://www.youtube.com/watch?v=RmOa4UJySrU "After User Test Video")

 ## Fourth Test